Climdyn/qgs/documentation/source/files/user_guide.rst

 Computing the inner products of the symbolic functions defined with `Sympy`_ **can be very resources consuming**, therefore if the basis of functions that you intend to use are the ones described in :ref:`files/model/maooam_model:Coupled ocean-atmosphere model (MAOOAM)`, you might be interested to use the analytic method, which uses the analytic formula for the inner products given in :cite:`user-DDV2016`.
-This initializing mode can simply be used by using the convenient methods of the :class:`~.params.QgParams` object: :meth:`~.params.QgParams.set_atmospheric_channel_fourier_modes`, :meth:`~.params.QgParams.set_oceanic_basin_fourier_modes` and :meth:`~.params.QgParams.set_ground_channel_fourier_modes`.
+This initialization mode is put in action by using the convenient methods of the :class:`~.params.QgParams` object: :meth:`~.params.QgParams.set_atmospheric_channel_fourier_modes`, :meth:`~.params.QgParams.set_oceanic_basin_fourier_modes` and :meth:`~.params.QgParams.set_ground_channel_fourier_modes`.

 For instance, to initialize a channel atmosphere with up to wavenumber 2 in both directions, one can simply write: